gbdev/gb-asm-tutorial/src/cheatsheet.md

 ### How to Draw on the Background/Window

-The Game Boy has 2 32x32 tilemaps, once at `$9800` and another at `$9C00`.
+The Game Boy has 2 32x32 tilemaps, one at `$9800` and another at `$9C00`.
 Either can be used for the background or window.
 By default, they both use the tilemap at `$9800`.

 Drawing on the background or window is as simple as copying bytes starting at one of those addresses: